Barrett replaces McKenzie as All Blacks flyhalf for Cane's 100th test

-Former Sam Cane was named at openside flanker for what will be his 100th test and is set to become the 13th All Black to pass the milestone in his final international on New Zealand soil.
+Sam Cane was named at openside flanker for his 100th test and he will become the 13th All Black to pass the milestone in his final international on New Zealand soil.

 The switch of flyhalves means Will Jordan will again start at fullback, as he did last week after twice World Player of the Year Barrett was sidelined by a stomach bug on the morning of the match.